Dominoes: Dominoes in Europe and North America

-The game is still played internationally, recognized as an "ingrained cultural activity within the Caribbean" but also popular with the Windrush generation (who have Caribbean heritage) in the UK.
+Dominoes is now played internationally.
+It is recognized as an "ingrained cultural activity within the Caribbean" but is also popular with the Windrush generation (who have Caribbean heritage) in the UK.

-In the U.S. state of Alabama, it is illegal to play dominoes on Sunday within the state.
+In the U.S. state of Alabama, although rarely prosecuted, it was illegal to play dominoes on Sunday within the state until the relevant section of the Alabama Criminal Code was repealed, effective April 21, 2015.